Signs of A Functioning AlcoholicAlyssa

 Functioning Alcoholic Definition

-A functioning alcoholic is someone who abuses alcohol, but is still able to maintain the appearance of a mostly normal life.
+A functioning alcoholic is someone who abuses alcohol but is still able to maintain the appearance of a mostly normal life.
 Instead of hitting “rock bottom” like losing their job from drinking too much or getting a DWI, functioning alcoholics may be highly successful and lead a seemingly normal life.
 Often, functioning alcoholics are able to hide their drinking problems by drinking consistently but not to the point of being drunk or by drinking heavily only at night or on the weekends.
+Many functioning alcoholics often do not see that they have a problem and refuse to get alcohol abuse treatment.
 It is estimated that 19.5% of alcoholics in the United States are functioning alcoholics.1

 Signs of A Functioning Alcoholic: What to Look For